manami-project/anime-offline-database/README.md

 If you want to contribute, please read the [contribution guidelines](./.github/CONTRIBUTING.md) first.

 ## Structure
-This repository contains four files.
+This repository contains two files.
 The database file itself and a file to support the automated process containing IDs from the meta data providers which don't exist anymore.
-Additionally there are two files which support the merging of the automated process.

 ### anime-offline-database.json
 Example of the structure: